pmurati/MDSCorrelationAnalysis/README.md

 Visualization of cross correlation matrix for the adjusted closing prices of the german DAX index as a heatmap plot.
 The color scale RdYlGn has been used to indicate positive (green), negative (red) and no correlation (yellow).

 **Parameters:** **data** *(str,optional)* - the joined closing prices

+### corrMDS.py

+The class corrMDS contains the necessary methods to visualize the propagation of pairwise correlations between stock prices in an abstract 3d space.
+However, the class can be used for any dataframe that consists of time series data.